scrapinghub/spidermon/docs/source/item-validation.rst

         {"Field": {"type": "number", "required":True}}
     ]

-If you are working on a spider that produces multiple items types, you can define paths to schema for each item as `dict` as shown below:
+If you like to enforce a specific schema based on item type, you can define paths to schema for each item as `dict` as shown below:

 .. code-block:: python